Thanks for visiting King's Church International. We take your privacy extremely seriously and are committed to protecting and respecting it.

 We will not share the personal information we hold with another organisation for their own purposes and we will never sell personal information for any reason whatsoever.

-There are a few situations where our legitimate interests involve us sharing your personal information with service providers whom we have contracted to fulfil specific services for us.
+There are certain situations where we share your personal information with third parties, such as service providers whom we have contracted to fulfil specific services for us.
 For example, administering communications to those on our mailing list involves certain functions being provided by service providers who process on our behalf the name and contact details we pass to them.
+We currently use MailChimp to deliver the emails that those on our mailing list have signed up to receive.
+The service also enables us to gather statistics around email opening and clicks using industry standard technologies including gifs to help us monitor and improve our mailings.

 HOW DO WE TRACK YOUR ACTIVITY?